 ‘Who scared you?’
 Granny asks, stifling a yawn.

-‘The Butler.
-He came barging into my room while I was sleeping.’
+‘The Butler, James.
+He came barging into our room while we were sleeping.’

 ‘Really?
 Why would he do that?’

 ‘I don’t know.
-He wanted to take me somewhere.
+He wanted to go somewhere.
 Granny, I won’t be able to tell you my dream if you ask me questions all the time.’

 ‘If I ask you questions, it’s because I’m interested,’ Granny answers tartly.
 And to keep me awake, she thinks.